saadBr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty: this script creates an empty file
 5-execute: this script add the execute right to the owner of file
 6-multiple_permissions: this script add multiple permissions
+7-everybody: this script add execute permissions to everyone